 There is a dispute on what the flag is called.
-Its official title is the Union Flag and only when hoisted at sea can it be called the Union Jack, although this is hotly contested.
+Its official title is the Union Flag and only when hoisted at sea can it be called the Union Jack.
+This though this is hotly contested in many circles.
 In other parts of the world it has other names and damnations.
-In Canada it is known as the Royal Union Flag.
-In Hong Kong it is affectionately know as the Rice Character Flag as the star shape of the criss crossed line resemble the Cantonese word for rice.
+Canada it is known as the Royal Union Flag.
+Whereas in Hong Kong it is affectionately know as the Rice Character Flag.
+As the star shape of the criss crossed lines resemble the Cantonese word for rice.
 A less affectionate title is The Butcher’s Apron, a term used by Irish Nationalists that say the blood red streaks are a symbol of the atrocities the British caused in Ireland and throughout the empire.

-The Union Flag flies high in 23 countries around the world, from minnows such as Tuvalu to giants such as Australia and New Zealand.
-Hawaii has the Union Flag sitting in the top-right hand corner, representing friendship only, as Britain never controlled the islands.
+The Union Flag flies high in 23 countries around the world.
+From minnows such as Tuvalu to giants such as Australia and New Zealand.
+Hawaii has the Union Flag sitting in the top-right hand corner.
+This though represents friendship only, as Britain never controlled the islands.

-Although its history is part of the history of the world, it has also colonised culture and popular culture the world over.
+Although its history is part of the history of the world, it has also colonised culture and popular culture.
 You can travel to the four corners of the world and see a Union Flag emblazoned on a handbags, t-shirts, cups and umbrellas from Chigwell to China.
-The Union Flag no longer just represents the British Union, like the English language it has become a symbol divorced from its original meaning and its rightful motherland.
+The Union Flag no longer just represents the British Union.
+Like the English language it has become a symbol divorced from its original meaning and its rightful motherland.
 It has become a symbol of cool, a patchwork of crosses that has no political or geographical meaning anymore to anyone outside of these sacred isles.

 But let’s tackle where the ‘cool’ came from.
 Maybe the start came from John Entwistle and Pete Townsend from The Who.
 Pete Townsend almost defiantly wore a real Union Flag tailored jacket for a photo shoot for the Observer in 1966.
 The jacket sent out mixed messages.
-It was a stand against the establishment that thought the Union Flag was sacrosanct, so it was a subversive act, but he also wore it with a sense of pride.
+It was a stand against the establishment that thought the Union Jack was sacrosanct.
+So it was a subversive act, but he also wore it with a sense of pride.
 The Who shouting we are British.
-From that moment on the world went Union Flag crazy.
+From that moment on the world went Union Jack crazy.
 Mary Quant, Carnaby Street, Twiggy, David Bowie, The Beatles, the roof of Minis or even the rear lights on the new German owned Mini and Dr Martin boots all emblazoned with the Union Flag.

-Even as England was winning the World Cup in 1966 it wasn’t the St George’s flag that was waving across the land and in abundance at Wembley, it was the Union Flag.
-They say those times were more innocent and it is impossible to image now England fans raising the Union Flag when England win, although England winning a major championship seems like a far off dream right now.
+Even as England was winning the World Cup in 1966.
+It wasn’t St George’s flag that was waving across the land and in abundance at Wembley, it was the Union Flag.
+They say those times were more innocent.
+And it is impossible to image now England fans raising the Union Flag when England win.
+Although England winning a major championship seems like a far off dream right now.

 What is easier to decipher is the return in the mid 90’s of Cool Britannia.
-This time it was patriotism at play, patriotic marketing not subversive merriment, nor extremist xenophobia.
+This time it was patriotism at play, patriotic marketing not subversive merriment.
+Nor for that matter extremist xenophobia.
 Noel Gallagher with his guitar and Geri Halliwell with her Union Flag dress.
 This was frivolous, fun loving commercialisation to show that Britain was once again a cultural and artistic force to be reckoned with.
 The Union Flag became the symbol of ‘Brand Britain’ and all that was good.

 Or take the 2012 London Olympics where the flags waved for victory at probably the most successful games ever.
-The sight of so many British sportsmen and women holding aloft the Union Flag as they sang the national anthem.
+The sight of so many British sportsmen and women holding aloft the Union Flag.
+As they proudly sang the God Save the Queen.
 Maybe those moments took back the Union Flag for the British.
 Half inched it from the jaws of over commercialisation.
 Did we take it back from the tat that it covered?
 I believe we have and that it is has once again become a symbol of a united nation, of past glories and of future triumphs.